-\Box Write about us on social media!
-We have accounts with:
+- Write about us on social media!
+Find us on:

-- Facebook Yes Futures Join our Yes Futures Coaches' Community on Facebook.
+- Facebook Yes Futures

 - Instagram yes_futures

 - LinkedIn Yes Futures

-- Twitter @YESfutures
+- X (Twitter) @YESfutures

-□ Think about your own personal goal(s) that you may like to work towards.
+- Think about your own personal goal(s) that you may like to work towards throughout the programme.
 You will be able to discuss these with your Programme Manager at optional Midpoint and/or Endpoint One to Ones.

-Before all Coaching sessions:
+Before each Coaching session:

-□ Read the email & session plan overview provided by your Programme Manager.

-□ Ensure you have the Zoom links for your Coaching sessions ready.

-\Box Be ready for your online briefing (approx. 20 minutes) with your team.
+- Read the email and session plan overview provided by your Programme Manager. - Ensure you have the Zoom link for your Coaching session ready. - Be ready for your online briefing (approx. 20 minutes) with your Coaching team.

-After all Coaching sessions:
+After each Coaching session:

-\Box Complete your Coaching session notes on the Coach Records spreadsheet that would have been shared with you.

-\Box Participate in the reflective debrief (approx. 30 mins) with your team.
+- Complete your Coaching session notes on the Coach Records spreadsheet that would have been shared with you. - Participate in the reflective debrief (approx. 30 mins) with your team.